Ayurvedic Diet & Digestion School

-Some forms of meditation advocate complete disembodiment, and these are ultimately unsuitable for physical health and well being as well.
+Some forms of meditation advocate complete disembodiment, and these are ultimately unsuitable for physical health and well being.
 Since meditation affects the person on a spiritual level, great care must be taken to choose a form of meditation that will be truly supportive for the years to come.

 What Causes an Imbalance in the Mind?The mind is incredibly sensitive and can be easily imbalanced.
 Here are some causes of mental imbalances

 While these causes may not have an immediate impact on your mind, they slowly accumulate and twist the reality in the mind.
 The mind is supposed to contain an accurate map of reality.
 However, each person's mind frequently misinterprets reality as well.
-Incorrect beliefs slowly poison the mind over such a long period of time that the individual often has difficulty identifying the true cause.
-This should not cause despair, or indecision, but instead should inspire renewed commitment to understanding and good use of reason.
+Incorrect beliefs slowly warp this map of reality over such a long period of time that the individual often has difficulty identifying the true cause.
+The mistakes of the mind should not cause despair, or indecision, but instead should inspire renewed commitment to understanding and good use of reason.

 AnxietyAnxiety is an incredibly common ailment of the mind.
 Everyone will experience a little anxiety from time to time, but for some individuals chronic anxiety is prevalent on a day to day basis, sometimes for no apparent reason.
 Ayurvedically, anxiety may be a result of toxins that have accumulated in the colon and an aggravation of Vata (udana vayu).
 Anxiety is also fueled by past traumas, poor routine, stress and eating at irregular meal times.
+Finally, anxiety may be caused by too much weight loss, or other deficiencies, a Vata imbalance.
 To remedy anxiety where a Vata imbalance is the underlying root cause, add healthy fats like ghee to the diet, and a little mineral salt to balance electrolyte levels.
-Ground Vata with a regular routine including self massage with sesame oil, a regular mealtime and a bedtime routine.
-To calm increasing feelings of anxiety, practice some deep belly breathing.
+Ground Vata with a regular routine including self massage with sesame oil, a regular mealtime and a bedtime routine. deep belly breathing calms feelings of anxiety and helps restore healthy perspective.

 Irritable, Angry and FrustratedFeeling irritable and angry are classic signs of "hot blood", a Pitta imbalance in the mind (sadhaka pitta).
 The source of this heat is Pitta ama, which creates inflammation, higher blood pressure, liver stress and feelings of frustration and short temper.
 To reduce mental irritation, remove any pitta aggravating foods from your diet, including spicy, sour or fermented foods, plus caffeine and alcohol.
 Follow a Pitta pacifying diet including sweet, cooling foods and cleansing bitters.
 Alterative herbs like turmeric, aloe vera juice and amalaki cleanse the blood, reduce Pitta ama and can help balance blood chemistry.